My grandfather was one of the wisest people I knew. The only reader of non-fiction books in my family was him.

 2. What You Do Every Morning is Way More Important Than Everything Else You Do All Day

-The way you start your day will define the quality, mood, mindset and output for the rest of the day.
-If you get the most important things done in the morning, rest of day will can be set to autopilot and you’ll often end up having a great day.
+The way you start your day will define the quality, mood, mindset, and output for the rest of the day.
+If you get the most important things done in the morning, the rest of the day will be set on autopilot, and you’ll often end up having a great day.

-But if you start the day slow, doing unimportant and distracting activities then it becomes really difficult to turn the day around.
+But if you start the day slow, doing unimportant and distracting activities, it becomes challenging to turn the day around.

-Create a powerful morning routine and follow it religiously, specially on the off days.
+Create a powerful morning routine and follow it religiously, especially on the off days.
 You’ll grow exponentially.

 3. Clean Your Workplace Thoroughly

-Your environment is not just a reflection of your mind, it’s deeply linked to it.
+Your environment is not just a reflection of your mind; it’s deeply linked to it.
 So cleaning and decluttering your environment cleans and declutters your mind.
-You will work with clarity, make better connections and won’t get tired easily.
+You will work with clarity, make better connections, and won’t get tired quickly.

 These concepts felt borderline superstitious to me as a child.
 But as I grew up and created my own spaces to study and work, the power of cleaning showed up evidently.